On the smooth transfer for Guo-Jacquet relative trace formulae: Symmetric pairs I: general cases

 Let $x\in X$.
-We say $x$ is \begin{itemize} \item $H$-semisimple if $\FH x$ is Zariski closed in $\FX$ (or equivalently, $Hx$ is closed in $X$ for the analytic topology), \item $H$-regular if the stabilizer $\FH_x$ has minimal dimension. \end{itemize} We usually say semisimple or regular without mentioning $H$ if there is no confusion.
+We say that $x$ is \begin{itemize} \item $\FH$-semisimple or $H$-semisimple if $\FH x$ is Zariski closed in $\FX$ (or equivalently, $Hx$ is closed in $X$ for the analytic topology), \item $\FH$-regular or $H$-regular if the stabilizer $\FH_x$ has minimal dimension. \end{itemize} We usually say semisimple or regular without mentioning $H$ if there is no confusion.
 Denote by $X_\rs$ (resp. $X_\ss$) the set of regular semisimple (resp. semisimple) elements in $X$.